FreeRCT/FreeRCT/graphics/rcd/data_format.rst

 - 2 (20130430) Entry and exit definitions, speed, flags, and sprites for other viewing directions added.
 - 3 (20130622) Extended the ``track_flags`` from 1 byte to 2 bytes to add the track piece properties (banking, slope, and bend size).
+- 4 (20131117) Move platform bits from track piece to track voxel.

 Coaster cars
 ~~~~~~~~~~~~